yaotechiu/sftp/README.md

 - **We need to set the shared folder to chmod 777**

 ### Logging in
+- use sftp:

-The OpenSSH server runs by default on port 22, and in this example, we are forwarding the container's port 22 to the host's port 2222.
-To log in with the OpenSSH client, run: `sftp -P 2222 foo@<host-ip>`
+	- The OpenSSH server runs by default on port 22, and in this example, we are forwarding the container's port 22 to the host's port 2222.
+To log in with the OpenSSH client, run: `sftp -P 2222 foo@<host-ip>/upload`

+- use sshfs:
+	- `sshfs foo@<host-ip>:/home/<userbane>/upload <local mount point> -p 2222`
 ## Store users in config

 ```